 Most of us need a little motivation to get in shape for long-distance cycling trips.
 The good news about training for Climate Ride is that, in a very short time, you will see positive results for your personal health and fitness, and of course, the health of the planet.
 Don't delay-get out there and start pedaling!
 Your experience on Climate Ride will be greatly enhanced if you put in the time and effort to be prepared.

-Determine what level of cyclist you are and then choose a proper training regimen
+Determine what level of cyclist you are, which ride you are going on, and then choose a proper training regimen

 Training for a bicycle ride involves a combination of cardiovascular conditioning, proper stretching, and strength training.
 While you want to train successfully, you also want to focus on preventing injuries.
 If you are already in good shape from other sports, it will be an easier transition to cycling fitness.

 The tabs above provide training tips will allow you to reach a good level of cycling fitness over the three months leading up to your ride.
 Novice cyclists should start from the beginning.
 Intermediate to advanced cyclists and athletes should modify this training regimen as they see fit.
 If you are not accustomed to exercise, you should consult your physician before embarking on any training regimen.

 It is also important to train for the type of terrain you will be riding on during the ride.
 For the California Ride, consider going on some long moderate climbs.
 The NYC-DC ride has lots of short steep sections so consider including short sprints up hills into your training rides.
 For the Midwest Ride, work your way up to long distances on flat roads.